johnspray74/ReactiveCalculator/README.md

 ![Reactive calculator](/images/CalculatorScreenshot2.png)

-Click on the Wiki for how you use the calculator.
-Also documentation on how to understand the ALA architecture code. https://github.com/johnspray74/ReactiveCalculator/wiki
+Click on the Wiki for instructions on how you use the calculator.
+There is also documentation on how to understand the ALA architecture code. https://github.com/johnspray74/ReactiveCalculator/wiki

 # Folders and files